designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 ```
 If the analyzer finds a *$safe = htmlentites($tainted)* function with no second parameter defined, the *safe* variable will not lead to xss vulnerabilities.
 Otherwise if it finds *$safe = htmlentites($tainted, ENT_QUOTES)*, the *prevent* property of the correct value object condition overwrite the main *prevent* property, so *safe* variable will not lead to xss and command_injection vulnerabilites.
+*Prevent* properties could take also these predefined values :
+- *ALL* which prevent all vulnerabilities
+- *QUOTE* which indicates that quoted characters are encoded